 - If you plan on being a full-time online student, you will also need to take loans to cover living expenses.
-Even though you are not living on campus, being a full-time online student means you may not be able to also work full time to pay for living expenses.
-Many online students who enroll full time must take out loans to cover rent, food, and other day-to-day expenses for themselves and/or their dependents.
+Even though you are not living on campus, being a full-time online student means you may not be able to work full time to pay for living expenses.
+Many online students who enroll full time must take out loans to cover rent, food, and other daily expenses for themselves and/or their dependents.

 Why You Should Choose an Accredited School And How to Do It